timunie/Ava-ApiTests/website/docs/P_Avalonia_Media_TextFormatting_TextLayout_LineHeight.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.double" target="_blank" rel="noopener noreferrer">Double</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.double" target="_blank" rel="noopener noreferrer">Double</a>A value of NaN (equivalent to an attribute value of "Auto") indicates that the line height is determined automatically from the current font characteristics.
+A value of NaN (equivalent to an attribute value of "Auto") indicates that the line height is determined automatically from the current font characteristics.
 The default is NaN.

 ## See Also